saltas888/react-yall/README.md

 See also src/index.js as example

-* Note: Not tested for iframes
+* Note 1: Not tested for iframes
+* Note 2: Not supported browsers without IntersectionObserver support
 * TODO: Add yall classes